51 Degrees North: Production

 51° North was shot between 2011 and 2014 in and around London, initially using a skeleton crew and employing guerrilla filmmaking tactics.
 The crew included stunt coordinator Greg Powell whose previous credits include the James Bond, Harry Potter, and Jason Bourne franchises.

 The film was one of the largest productions ever to shoot at Piccadilly Circus, featuring over 2,500 extras.

 Music

 Brian May, guitarist of British rock band Queen composed the music for the film.

 Release

-51° North headlined the 2014 Starmus Festival and will be released on 30 June 2015.
+51° North headlined the 2014 Starmus Festival and was released on 30 June 2015.